yeti/manticore-iosviewfactory/README.md

     [mainVC.view setFrame:[[UIScreen mainScreen] bounds]];
     [self.window makeKeyAndVisible];

-###### Start showing your first sections and views
+###### Start showing your first section and view

     // Make an intent
     MCIntent* intent = [MCIntent intentWithSectionName:@"YourMCSectionViewController" andViewName:@"YourMCViewController];

-    // Set properties to it if needed
+    // Set properties to it as needed
     [intent setAnimationStyle:UIViewAnimationOptionTransitionFlipFromLeft];

+    // Process the intent when you are ready to switch to the next view-controller,
-    // Process the intent, Manticore will do the rest for you [[MCViewModel sharedModel] processIntent:intent];
+    // Manticore-iosviewmanager will manage everything for you [[MCViewModel sharedModel] processIntent:intent];

+###### Next views and sections

-    // You use the same process to switch to other views and sections
+    // You use the same process as in "Start showing your first section and view"
+    // to switch to other views and sections.
+    // As your stack grows, you may use dynamic switching between views and/or sections:

+    // An example on making a dynamic intent that will go back in history by 3 intents :
+    MCIntent* intent = [MCIntent MCIntentintentToLoadHistoricalIntentNumber:3]

+    // Then the rest remains the same :
+    [intent setAnimationStyle:UIViewAnimationOptionTransitionFlipFromLeft];
+    [[MCViewModel sharedModel] processIntent:intent];

 Sections and Views
 ------------------